-Tipping Firmicutes to Bacteroidetes,
+Transcript: Tipping Firmicutes to Bacteroidetes

 Mammals, including humans, harbor two main types of friendly gut bacteria: Bacteroidetes and Firmicutes.
-In terms of obesity though one appears friendlier than other, there is mounting evidence that the gut flora is different in healthy patients than it is in obese patients, which primarily involves higher numbers of Firmicutes than Bacteroidetes in the case of obesity and overweight.
-Just to keep them straight so you can remember, fatter is Firmicutes and boney is Bacteroidetes.
+In terms of obesity, though, one appears friendlier than the other.
+There is mounting evidence that the gut flora is different in healthy patients than it is in obese patients, which primarily involves higher numbers of Firmicutes than Bacteroidetes phyla, in the case of obesity and overweight.
+So, just to keep them straight, you can remember: fatter, Firmicutes; and bonier, Bacteroidetes.

 Obese individuals seem to have more Firmicutes than Bacteriodetes in their guts.
 If you put people on a diet for a year, you can actually change the proportion.
-Give people certain antibiotics, may actually trigger obesity because we are mucking around down there.
+Give people certain antibiotics; you may actually trigger obesity, because you’re mucking around down there.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.